nfergu/memalot/README.md

 ## Limitations

+- Memalot is slow.
+Be wary of using it in a production system.
 - Memalot does not guarantee to find *all* leaking objects.
 If you have leaking objects that are created very rarely, Memalot may not detect them.
 Specifically:
   - Memalot does not find objects that are created while the leak report is being generated.
 This is mostly applicable to time-based leak discovery.